-Course: IBP101A/IBP101B IB Mathematics: Analysis and Approaches SL Grade: 11-12 All Year Course offered at: CDO Prerequisites: Grade of "B" or better in Honors Algebra II or grade of "C" or better in Pre-Calculus or Intro
+Prerequisites: Honors Algebra II or grade of "C" or better in Pre-Calculus or Intro to Calculus

 This course recognizes the need for analytical expertise in a world where innovation is increasingly dependent on a deep understanding of mathematics.
 This course includes topics that are both traditionally part of a pre-university mathematics course (for example, functions, trigonometry, calculus) as well as topics that are amenable to investigation, conjecture and proof, for instance the study of sequences and series.
 The course allows the use of technology, as fluency in relevant mathematical software and hand-held technology is important regardless of choice of course.
 However, Mathematics: Analysis and Approaches has a strong emphasis on the ability to construct, communicate, and justify correct mathematical arguments.
 It is important that the student has complete understanding and be completely proficient in all Algebra II concepts, as curriculum from the Honors Algebra II/Trig class is testable material for the external assessment for IB and will not be covered in this course.
 The individual project is an extended piece of work based on personal research involving the collection, analysis, and evaluation of data.
 A TI-84 graphing calculator is required for this course.
-This course carries a weighted grade.